CityOfNewYork/patterns-cli/readme.md

 --------|-------|----------------------------------------------------------------------------------------------|-
 `sass`  | `-nl` | [sass.js](config/sass.js) | `production` or `development`

 Uses [Dart Sass](https://github.com/sass/dart-sass) to compile Sass modules defined in the `sass` configuration into CSS.
 It will use [Node Sass](https://github.com/sass/node-sass) in place of Dart Sass if it is required in a project's **package.json** file.
-By default it will compile the default Sass entrypoint [./src/scss/default.js](config/scaffold/default.scss).
+By default it will compile the default Sass entry point [./src/scss/default.js](config/scaffold/default.scss).
 If `NODE_ENV` is set to `development` only the modules with the attribute `devModule: true` will be compiled.

 A custom `sass` configuration could be used to add additional Sass modules to compile.